 A support document describing a process to recover a decryption private key in the event of its loss.

-The document describes: 1) creating a self-signed certificate and private key with PowerShell, 2) converting a PFX to P12 with OpenSSL, 3) importing the P12 into a Java Key Store.
-The solution was a purely tactical one, described in this technical instruction (note).
+The document describes a tactical code signing exercise: 1) creating a self-signed certificate and private key with PowerShell, 2) converting a PFX to P12 with OpenSSL, 3) importing the P12 into a Java key store.
+The approach was described in this technical instruction (note).

 Intercede MyID Smart Card Management

-A test plan which incorporated Intercede MyID in its solution and instructed upon how to perform basic smart card tasks, such as requesting cards, issuing cards, certificate revocation, granting operator right entitlement.
+A test plan which incorporated Intercede MyID in its solution and instructed upon how to perform basic smart card tasks, such as requesting cards, issuing cards, certificate revocation, granting operator rights entitlement.

 Two AD Forests with One Credential